-In connection with this offering, (a) all of the membership interests in Solaris LLC held by its existing owners, including those owned by ConocoPhillips, Trilantic, Yorktown and certain of our officers and directors and the other current members of Solaris LLC (collectively, the "Existing Owners"), will be converted into (i) a single class of units in Solaris LLC, which we refer to in this prospectus as "Solaris LLC Units," representing in the aggregate 34,078,344 Solaris LLC Units, (ii) the right to receive the distributions of cash and shares of Class B common stock described in clause (c) and (d) below and (iii) in the case of certain Existing Owners, the right to receive shares of Class A common stock described in clause (b)(i), (b) Aris Inc. will (i) issue 1,771,656 shares of its Class A common stock to certain Existing Owners and (ii) issue and contribute 34,078,344 shares of its Class B common stock and all of the net proceeds of this offering it receives to Solaris LLC in exchange for a number of Solaris LLC Units equal to the number of shares of Class A common stock issued in the offering by Aris Inc. and the number of shares of Class A common stock issued to certain Existing Owners, as described in this clause (b) (in each case assuming no exercise of the underwriters' option to purchase additional shares), (c) Solaris LLC will use a portion of the proceeds from this offering to distribute to the Existing Owners an aggregate amount of cash equal to 14,705,882 times the initial public offering price per share of Class A common stock after underwriting discounts and commissions and (d) Solaris LLC will distribute to each of the Existing Owners one share of Class B common stock for each Solaris LLC Unit such Existing Owner holds.
-If we increase or decrease the number of shares of Class A common stock sold in this offering, (i) the number of Solaris LLC Units and shares of Class B common stock issued to our Existing Owners will correspondingly decrease or increase, respectively, and (ii) the amount of cash distributed to our Existing Owners will correspondingly increase or decrease, respectively.
-After giving effect to these transactions and the offering contemplated by this prospectus, Aris Inc. will own an approximate 36.3% interest in Solaris LLC (or 41.0% if the underwriters' option to purchase additional shares is exercised in full) and the Existing Owners will own an approximate 63.7% interest in Solaris LLC (or 59.0% if the underwriters' option to purchase additional shares is exercised in full).
-In addition, certain Existing Owners will own approximately 9.1% of our Class A common stock (or 7.5% if the underwriters' option to purchase additional shares is exercised in full).
+In connection with this offering, (a) all of the membership interests in Solaris LLC held by its existing owners, including those owned by ConocoPhillips, Trilantic, Yorktown and certain of our officers and directors and the other current members of Solaris LLC (collectively, the "Existing Owners"), will be converted into (i) a single class of units in Solaris LLC, which we refer to in this prospectus as "Solaris LLC Units," representing in the aggregate 35,850,000 Solaris LLC Units, (ii) the right to receive the distributions of cash and shares of Class B common stock described in clause (c) and (d) below, (b) Aris Inc. will issue and contribute 35,850,000 shares of its Class B common stock and all of the net proceeds of this offering it receives to Solaris LLC in exchange for a number of Solaris LLC Units equal to the number of shares of Class A common stock issued in the offering by Aris Inc. (assuming no exercise of the underwriters' option to purchase additional shares), (c) Solaris LLC will use a portion of the proceeds from this offering to distribute to the Existing Owners an aggregate amount of cash equal to 14,705,882 times the initial public offering price per share of Class A common stock after underwriting discounts and commissions and (d) Solaris LLC will distribute to each of the Existing Owners one share of Class B common stock for each Solaris LLC Unit such Existing Owner holds.
+After giving effect to these transactions and the offering contemplated by this prospectus, Aris Inc. will own an approximate 33.0% interest in Solaris LLC (or 37.9% if the underwriters' option to purchase additional shares is exercised in full) and the Existing Owners will own an approximate 67.0% interest in Solaris LLC (or 62.1% if the underwriters' option to purchase additional shares is exercised in full).
+In addition, Trilantic and its affiliates will not own any economic interest or voting power in us following this offering.
 Please see "Principal Stockholders."